MS Norman Atlantic: History

-2014 fire and evacuation
+2014 fire

 Incident

 At 17:50 on 27 December 2014, Norman Atlantic departed Patras on a ferry run bound for Ancona where she was scheduled to arrive at 20:30 on 28 December.
 She made an intermediate stop at Igoumenitsa, departing there at 01:50 on 28 December 2014.
 At this time, the ship was thought to be carrying 222 vehicles, 417 passengers and 55 crew although later investigations would uncover the presence of at least six stowaways.
 She proceeded on her route which transited the Strait of Otranto 44 nmi northwest of the island of Corfu and 33 nmi northwest of the island of Othonoi in Greek territorial waters.
 The sea conditions were rough, with a strong south westerly wind blowing at up to 55 knots.

 At about 05:15 a fire pre-alarm was activated on Deck 4, an open roll-on/roll-off cargo space.
 The second mate, who was in command at the time, sent a seaman to investigate the alarm but there was no sign of a fire, just fumes being emitted from a truck refrigeration unit.
 At 05:23 a full fire alarm was sounded by the automatic system, again on Deck 4, in an area directly below the passenger and crew accommodation on Deck 5.
 The captain, from his position on the bridge, was able to observe flames coming from the windows on Deck 4 and ordered the fire drencher system to be activated.
 Later investigation revealed that the drencher had been activated on Deck 3, rather than in the area of the fire perhaps due to confusing labelling on the valves.

 At 05:38, the Norman Atlantic made its first distress call to the Brindisi Coastguard.
-As the vessel was in Greek waters, the Greek SAR organisation led the initial response, but at 09:00 local time the leadership of the rescue effort was handed over to the Italian Coastguard.
+As the vessel was in Greek waters, the Greek SAR organisation led the initial response, but at 09:00 local time the leadership of the rescue effort was handed over to the Italian Coast Guard.
 During the incident the ship would eventually drift into Italian waters.